huiminwu/A-maze-ing/README.md

 Navigate a maze from start to finish

 legal means
-- don’t cross the walls
+- don’t go on lava
 - right-angle turns only

 ## Recursive Abstraction